paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 ### Statutory Notes

-#### Amendment of Subsection (a)
-Pub.
-L. 113–128, title V, §§ 506, 512(u)(2), July 22, 2014, 128 Stat.
-1703, 1712, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], subsection (a) of this section is amended by striking “coordinated with activities supported with assistance made available under programs administered by the heads of such agencies (including title I of the Workforce Investment Act of 1998)” and inserting “coordinated with activities supported with assistance made available under programs administered by the heads of such agencies (including title I of the Workforce Innovation and Opportunity Act)”.
-See 2014 Amendment note below.

 #### References in Text
-The Workforce Investment Act of 1998, referred to in subsec. (a), is Pub.
-L. 105–220, Aug.
-7, 1998, 112 Stat.
-936, as amended.
-Title I of the Act is classified principally to chapter 30 (§ 2801 et seq.) of Title 29, Labor.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9201&num=0&edition=prelim), Education, and Tables.
+The Workforce Innovation and Opportunity Act, referred to in subsec. (a), is Pub.
+L. 113–128, July 22, 2014, 128 Stat.
+1425.
+Title I of the Act is classified generally to subchapter I (§ 3111 et seq.) of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.

 #### Codification
 Section was formerly classified to [section 12554 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section12554&num=0&edition=prelim) prior to renumbering by Pub.
 L. 103–82, § 101(a).